 Udo Kleinitz, Secretary General of ICOMIA, said, “RMCI is part of a framework to introduce objectivity to the inspection of coatings by introducing assessment acceptance criteria.
 Once the parameters for scientifically accurate and repeatable assessment of large yacht coatings are in place, the RMCI standard serves as an assurance that inspectors are qualified to do the job.
 The last 5 years have been a positive development since we have seen an increasing number of stakeholders (yacht management companies, owners and their representatives) requiring the assessment of coatings on a Large Yacht to be carried out by an RMCI inspector.”

 Theo Hooning, Secretary General of the Superyacht Builders Association (SYBAss), said, “We have made good progress, but it is crucial that we continue our collaboration to find the broad support that this valuable initiative deserves.
 SYBAss is therefore pleased to continue to participate in the development of qualification programmes to further professionalise the industry.
 Both shipyards and clients benefit from mitigating risks through a more transparent coatings process, including an objective assessment.”

-Mike Schwarz, CEO of the International Institute of Marine Surveying, the awarding body for the RMCI qualification, said, “I recall sitting as an observer at the RMCI pilot course held at Portchester Sailing Club in late September 2014.
+Mike Schwarz, CEO of the International Institute of Marine Surveying, the awarding body for the RMCI qualification, said, “I recall sitting as an observer at the RMCI pilot course held at Portchester in late September 2014.
 It was a testing week; but as I look back over the time that has elapsed since it is with a degree of pride.
 The standard has made an impact in the superyacht coatings sector and is recognised and valued.
-Knowing that RMCI is acknowledged within the industry and acceptable as an appropriate standard in the ISO is testament that we have come a long way.”
+Knowing that RMCI is acknowledged within the industry and accepted as an appropriate standard in the ISO is testament that we have come a long way.”